Our Mission: To empower young people through sport.

 What do you do to empower athletes?

-We believe we create a culture of positivity, but we also run Play Beyond the Game sessions throughout the year to address specific issues to make our athletes think about their own character and how to positive impact others.
+We believe we create a culture of positivity throughout our programs by training our athletes in the Positive Coaching Alliance philosophy.
+We also incorporate our Play Beyond the Game sessions throughout the year to address specific issues to make our athletes think about their own character and how to positively impact others.

-What is the connection between Southeast Storm and Beyond Sticks?
+What is the difference between Southeast Storm, LCL, Play Beyond the Game, and Beyond Sticks?

-Beyond Sticks and Southeast Storm are two separate, but intertwined entities.
-They work together to support one another in their complementary mission to grow the game, develop competitive field hockey players, and impart our core values to those within our teams.
+Southeast Storm is our partner club.
+Many coaches work in our development programs and club.
+We believe we are stronger working together.
+We both believe in growing the game, developing competitive field hockey players, and imparting our core values to those within our teams.
 Our largest joint venture during the year is the academic year club and development leagues.

 What is Southeast Storm?